Alliance Semiconductor: Decline and dissolution (2001–2006)

 In the immediate aftermath of the dot-com bubble bursting, Alliance saw its revenues and sales cut in half in the first two fiscal quarters of 2001.
 By the mid-2000s the company was severely financially troubled, and in March 2006, founder N. Damodar Reddy resigned as chairman of Alliance, while remaining on the board of directors.
-The company's new chairman, Bryant R. Riley, began the process of dissolving Alliance that year, first selling off its chipset technologies business for US$5.8 million to Tundra Semiconductor, who acquired that division's patents and rehired over 50 of their engineers, in April 2006.
+The company's new chairman, Bryant R. Riley, began the process of dissolving Alliance that year, first selling off its chipset technologies business for US$5.8 million to Tundra Semiconductor, who acquired that division's patents and rehired over 50 of its engineers, in April 2006.
 The following month, Alliance Semiconductor spun off their asynchronous SRAM division as Alliance Memory.
 In June 2006, Alliance's analog/mixed-signal was spun off as PulseCore Semiconductor, which in turn was acquired by ON Semiconductor in 2009.
 Finally, in July 2006, Integrated Silicon Solution, Inc., purchased Alliance's remaining SRAM intellectual property.